 We are here to help you with emotional, psychological and longer-term mental health problems.
-Our trained Counsellors, Coaches and Mental Health Advisors will help you to manage your difficulties so that you can continue your studies and achieve your goals at University.
+Our trained Counsellors and Mental Health Advisors will help you to manage your difficulties so that you can continue your studies and achieve your goals at University.

 # Find support online

 You can get help online whilst you are waiting for an appointment.
 Below are some online support services you can access.

 Togetherall is a nationally recognised, free online mental health community that gives 24/7 support, including:

 - Trained counsellors (who will speak to you online)